apache/fluo-website/_fluo-1-2/administration/troubleshooting.md

       This can be fixed by giving more resources to your cluster manager or decrease the number/resources of Fluo workers.
     * Cluster managers can kill Fluo processes if they use too much memory.
 This can be fixed by allocating more memory to your workers.

-1. Run [jstack] to get stack traces of threads in your Fluo application processes and look for any dead locks.
+1. Run [jstack] to get stack traces of threads in your Fluo application processes and look for any stuck threads.

 1. Consider configuring your Fluo application to [report metrics][metrics] so that they are viewable in Grafana/InfluxDB.
 Metrics can are helpfu in debugging performance issues.